daily word - humble yourself?

 Add new comment

-daily word - righteous?
+daily word - too good to imagine

 Dale Cresap's picture